polynite/fn-releases/README.md

 # FN Releases
-This document includes all known Windows builds.
+This document includes all known Windows public release builds.
 If you think something is wrong or if you would like to add something, open an issue or a pull request!

 **NOTE:** As of early December 2020 it appears that the manifests have been removed from the various CDNs.
 Going forward the full manifests will be stored in [manifests](/manifests).